Property Management Maryland, Rental Pet Policy, Simple Pet Policy For Landlords

 Potential Property Damage

 One of the main concerns landlords have with allowing pets in their rental properties is the potential for property damage.
 Pets, mainly young and untrained ones, can inadvertently cause destruction.
-This could involve chewing on fixtures and fittings, scratching doors or floors, or even digging up gardens.
+Common concerns include:

 Noise Complaints from Neighbors